At Gordonstoun, the wellbeing and protection of children and young people is at the heart of everything we do.

 Every child’s personal development and wellbeing is at the heart of everything we do here at Gordonstoun.
 The Housemistress or Housemaster has overall responsibility for the happiness and safety of the students in their care and they live within the boarding house with their families (and even their pets)!
 Assistant Housemasters and Assistant Housemistresses and Matrons help to provide the highest level of support and care.
 Whether the worry is a sore throat or anxiety about exams, help is always close at hand.

-The house staff are also supported by a team of Year Leaders who arrange social activities and provide additional guidance and advice.
+The house staff are also supported by a team of Key Stage Leaders who arrange social activities and provide additional guidance and advice.
 The School’s Saturday nights are a highlight of the week, with social activities usually run in year groups, but occasionally involving the entire school.
 They range from visits to the cinema and BBQs to ceilidhs and trips to the nearby beautiful beaches.

 Of course, educational needs are a top priority too and each student is allocated their own Tutor.
 They meet up at least once a week to discuss progress and offer advice and support.
 The Tutor is a key point of academic contact for parents.

 The School’s pastoral care team includes two counsellors, based out of our Healthcare Centre.

 Our students can also draw support from the school Chaplain.
 Whilst Gordonstoun is primarily Christian, we have always welcomed members of other faiths – or no faith at all – to the school and provide spiritual support to them in any way that we can.

 We are one of the last schools in Britain which meets every morning in chapel, to share information as a community before classes begin.
 The small but perfectly formed Michael Kirk was the original chapel for the Gordonstoun estate and it is set a little apart from the main school.
 This tiny Kirk plays an integral part in the school’s spiritual life, as a place of real retreat from what has always been a busy school day.